ssalinas24/encore-ui/guides/testing.md

  - Somewhat slow
  - Story Based

+### The Testing Environment

+The test code for this project isn't just to validate the correctness of the encore-ui component library.
+Like the encore-ui project itself, it is designed to be shared between various projects.

+Because of this, the test code (called "rx-page-objects") is organized to be exported as a stand alone node package.
+The directory where this project is hosted can be found in `./utils/rx-page-objects`.
+This directory contains its own `package.json` file, `.gitignore` file, and other project-specific files.

+As a contributor, when you run `npm install` in the root of this project, it will automatically install the rx-page-object dependencies for you too.
+If you find that you're having trouble running end to end tests, try deleteing the `utils/rx-page-objects/node_modules` directory and reinstalling dependencies there.

 ### Running Tests

 In order to run the midway test suite, you will need a Selenium server running.
 To install and run Selenium, execute the webdriver-manager.
 To do this, open a new terminal window and run the following from the `encore-ui` directory:

 ```
+cd utils/rx-page-objects/
 ./node_modules/.bin/webdriver-manager update # First time only
 ./node_modules/.bin/webdriver-manager start
 ```